What are Delphi methods?

 - Invite the participants to take part

 - Send out the first round of the questionnaire

-- Repeat steps 4-6 if you're doing subsequent rounds - typically you continue until consensus has been reached.
+- Repeat previous steps 8 and 9 if you're doing subsequent rounds - typically you continue until consensus has been reached.

 A questionnaire is required for Round 1,which is then adapted for Round 2 and onwards.
 The questionnaire can be conducted online - each participant is sent a link or they can be sent paper versions.
 Similar to questionnaires used in surveys, the questionnaire should be pre-tested and piloted before being used.

 It is important to have short periods between rounds as this improves the quality of the quality.
-Ideally 1-3 weeks between rounds.
+Ideally 1 to 3 weeks between rounds.
 Participants need to be kept anonymous so that they are not identifiable to each other (this could influence/bias their responses).